-First impressions on reading textual responses to negative stories are that sadness and worry are the most prevalent emotions listed.
+Textual responses to negative stories indicate that sadness and worry are the most prevalent emotions listed.
 Many expressed more sadness at the plight of the trapped canary in a cage than the woman trapped in her flat!
 Most thought the stories were believable but some thought the very negative story was unrealistic and that sense of unrealism promoted disengagement.
 Only three respondents expressed any intention to take action following the story.
 Two specifically related the increased fear as a call to action.

 I feel a bit of anxiety to be reminded of the constant threat of climate change, and inspired to pick up the slack in my life (e.g. recycle more, drive less, go back to cutting out animal products.)